 What’s the Difference Between Renting and Leasing?

-Advantages of Hiring or Leasing Your Coffee Machine:
+The Advantages of Hiring or Leasing Your Coffee Machine

-- Your coffee machine will be professionally installed and all maintenance, service, and breakdowns will be covered.
+- The coffee machine will be installed and maintained by professionals.

 Advantages of Buying a Commercial Coffee Machine